The R&D credit

 - Wages paid to employees for qualified services (including amounts considered to be wages for federal income tax withholding purposes)

 - Supplies (defined as any tangible property other than land or improvements to land, and property subject to depreciation) used and consumed in the R&D process

 - Contract research expenses paid to a third party for performing QRA’s on behalf of the taxpayer, regardless of the success of the research, allowed at 65% of the actual cost incurred

 - Basic research payments made to qualified educational institutions and various scientific research organizations, allowed at 75% of the actual cost incurred.

-partake in any of the below Qualified Research Activities?
-Implementing new
+Does your company partake in any of the below Qualified Research Activities?